tsfpga/tsfpga/doc/sphinx/formal.rst

 Formal verification flow
 ========================

-This page shows how to run formal verification through tsfpga.

 tsfpga acts on top of several tools to run formal verification:

 * VUnit is used to handle compilation of the source files